If you are anything like I was when I began my transition in March 2010, you may not know what to expect with your natural hair transition.

-It’s definitely a journey — both mentally and physically so you need to prepare yourself for the following…
+It’s definitely a journey — both mentally and physically (see these myths), so you need to prepare yourself for the following…

 1) You are dealing with two different textures, and if you want your hair to look its best, you may be limited to styles that blend your two textures effectively — especially as your transition progresses (rod sets, twists, etc.)

 2) If you are eliminating direct heat (recommended) and your hair is short (no ponytails), then your styling options are limited even further

 3) If you’ve never managed your natural hair before, it takes some time to find out what it likes and needs.
 It’s tempting to copy someone else’s routine, but I quickly learned I had to discover what my hair likes.

 4) Be prepared to deal with naysayers who may not like natural hair and attempt to discourage you from this journey.
 Your confidence WILL be tested, for sure.

 Having said all that, it’s absolutely the most rewarding experience in the world once your transition is over and you are fully natural.

 Below I will tell you what you can expect during your natural hair transition by the month.
 Keep in mind, a lot of this information has been influenced by MY journey and the health of my hair at the start of my transition (which was not very good.)

 Also, I was texturizing prior to my transition so my hair was not completely straight, and I had some natural hair in the back because the texturizer didn’t take at all.